How To Clean Fireworks Stains On Cement And Driveways

 2) Power washing.
 If you don't like the wait and see approach above, you can also power or pressure wash your driveway or concrete to clean up from the fireworks.
 You need to be careful with this method though, to make sure you don't get the tip of the pressure washer too close to the concrete or cement, or the pressure will actually chip and crack the surface!
 To be safe stay at least a foot back.

-Does any other reader have suggestions for how to clean fireworks stains on cement and driveways?
+Does anyone else have suggestions for how to clean fireworks stains on cement and driveways?
 If so, you can share your own tips for removing concrete stains here, or read other tips which have already been submitted.

 In addition, I answered this question as part of the site where I provide stain removal help.
 Feel free to ask your own questions too!